wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/transport-parameters/vfs-transport-parameters.md

 !!!
 Note

-    If you require cluster coordination for file polling, please use File Inbound Endpoint.
+    If you require cluster coordination for file polling, please use the File Inbound Endpoint.

 The following service-level parameters are required for Inbound Endpoints.